-Are There Tracking Devices On Cars?
+Are There GPS Tracking Devices On Cars?

 If a person recently purchased a new vehicle, operates a company automobile, or is cheating on their partner, there could be an increased chance that a micro GPS tracking device is hidden on the car.
 GPS tracking systems are ubiquitous in today’s society as more and more parents use the technology to track teen driving, companies apply fleet management strategies, and police agencies conduct surveillance.
 Are there tracking devices on cars?
 Absolutely.
 And the number of hidden GPS trackers in use continues to rise as accountability and security become an emphasis in the business and consumer worlds.

-Where To Hide A GPS Tracker On A Car
+Where To Hide A GPS Tracker On A Car (Best Places)

 GPS tracking devices can either be installed to an automobile or connected via a magnetic mount to a vehicle.
 Therefore, trying to determine where to a hide a GPS tracker on a car really depends on how much access an individual has to a target vehicle.
-The top 5 most popular placed where to hide a GPS tracker on a car are as follows:
+The top 5 most popular places where to hide a GPS tracker on a car are as follows:

-- On Board Diagnostic Port (OBDII)
+- On-Board Diagnostic Port (OBDII)

 - Underneath The Car